jose-donato/ddss-demo/README.md

 - Of course we need in some usecases to save data data.
 Imagine an offline game, we need to save the player progress somewhere in the user's devices.
 When saving data persistently, we allow our application to grab the data layer without the need of network requests.
 In React Native we have a community-maintained package that is widely used (2k github stars and 276,852 weekly downloads in npm) for this purpose.
 Despite being in its own sandbox environment (meaning it is not shared between apps), it is not meant to use to save authentication tokens or other secrets.
 For web developers, Async Storage can be easily compared to Local Storage.
 Why is not secure?
 Just looking at the docs "AsyncStorage is a simple, unencrypted, asynchronous, persistent, key-value storage system that is global to the app.".
 Expo offers an alternative that although it is not available on the web, it is available for both iOS and Android devices - **SecureStore** (https://docs.expo.io/versions/latest/sdk/securestore/).

+- data storage on the server with authorization (properly protected against SQLi).

 2. network security
 all API calls must use SSL encryption meaning that all the data in transit will be encrypted from the point it leaves the server to the point it reaches the client.
 The easy way to make sure the endpoint is secure is to watch at the protocol in the beggining: